Mortgage Cashback 101: Everything You Need To Know

-Mortgage cashbacks are well known throughout banks in New Zealand and are super helpful when you’re a home buyer.
-They are an incentive from a bank to a consumer to switch from another provider or obtain a new mortgage from, and help to facilitate or cover expenses that could be incurred on a property purchase.
+Mortgage cashbacks are well known throughout banks in New Zealand and are helpful when you’re a home buyer.
+They are an incentive from a bank to a consumer to switch from another provider or obtain a new mortgage.
+This incentive can help to facilitate or cover expenses that could be incurred on a property purchase.

 Mortgage cashbacks are nothing new, often used as a marketing tool to grab a customer’s attention by the banks.
 This doesn’t mean they’re not super competitive though!

-A mortgage cashback will depend on a few different factors, such as the size of the loan, the LVR (loan to value ratio) of your loan, and the credit profile of the individual.
-A heap of information you provide to the bank will be how the lender decides the amount the client is due.
+A mortgage cashback will depend on a few different factors: the size of the loan, the LVR (loan-to-value ratio) of your loan, and the credit profile of the individual.
+The information you provide to the bank will be how the lender decides the amount the client is due.

-For example, and this changes regularly, banks are currently offering 0.7% of the loan amount with T&Cs that apply on top of this i.e. LVR.
-So if you have $1,000,000 of lending at 80% or less LVR you currently would be offered $7,000 cash.
+Banks are currently offering 0.7% of the loan amount with T&Cs that apply on top of this i.e. LVR.
+Bear in mind, this changes regularly!
+If you have $1,000,000 of lending at 80% or less LVR you currently would be offered $7,000 cash.
 This can be used for whatever you want, and is issued to you on settlement day when drawdown has occurred.

-Banks try to make their offering significant, as a lot of their primary income streams from home lending and mortgages.
-Not only do they want a customer, but banks also understand that purchasing a property is a super expensive experience, and helping their customer cover some of the due diligence costs is part of it.
+Banks try to make their offering different and better, as a lot of their primary income streams from home lending and mortgages.
+Not only do they want customers, banks also understand that purchasing a property is an expensive experience.
+Helping a potential customer cover some of the due diligence costs is an attractive hook.

-At the moment, the market has an almost lawless quality to it, as first home buyers or investors will choose the bank with the best rate for them.
-The cost of living is growing, so saving a couple hundred thousand is a desirable trait when it comes to financial planning.
-In New Zealand, the big banks are aggressively chasing after customers in this volatile position, offering incredibly low rates with powerful switching incentives like cash contributions to sweeten the deal.
+The market has an almost ‘lawless’ quality.
+First home buyers or investors will choose the bank with the best rate for them.
+The cost of living is growing, so saving a couple thousand is desirable when it comes to financial planning.
+The big banks are aggressively chasing after customers in this volatile market, offering low rates with powerful switching incentives like cash contributions to sweeten the deal.

 Mortgage cashbacks often depend on the situation.
 In the short-term, an immediate cash injection as an option could help an individual out.
 From a long-term position, low-rate loans will ultimately save the customer the most money.
 It’s the difference between a once-off perk saving a few thousand dollars, or a long-term commitment saving tens or hundreds of thousands of dollars.